 What is an epoxy seal coat?

-A seal coat is a very thin layer of epoxy that has been applied by hand—typically with a paint brush—to a cleaned substrate to prepare it for the epoxy pouring step.
-The seal coat is applied using table top epoxy, as it has the necessary viscosity and curing speed to properly seal porous, uneven surfaces.
+A seal coat is a very thin layer of epoxy that has been applied by hand—typically with a paint brush—to a clean substrate to prepare it for the epoxy pouring step.

 Can I use deep pour epoxy for my seal coat?